-I founded Noether Rudin because I want to help people.
+I founded Dolr because I want to help people.

 My parents taught me that the contents of my mind were the only things that no one could ever take away from me.
 They also taught me that any knowledge not shared was knowledge wasted.
 My whole life I've treasured that message and it has been the source of my belief that learning is the most important thing in life.
 Everything we do is based on things we know and things we need to learn.